OlliV/spo-headless-cms/README.md

 Finally the result will be in the newly created `out` directory that can be deployed to production.

-If you have `jq` installed and you are using Linux things will be a bit easier for you.
+If you have `jq` installed and you are using Linux, then things will be a bit easier for you.

 **To start dev mode:**